 6. Downward Dog Pose

 Start on your hands and knees.
-Form a table such that your back forms the table top
+Form a table such that your back forms the table top and your hands and feet form the legs of the table.

 As you breathe out, lift the hips up, straightening the knees and elbows, forming an inverted V-shape with the body.